Intrusive Thoughts: Fear and Function

 So what is an intrusive thought, and how is it different from other types of thought patterns?

 An intrusive thought is a distressing thought that seemingly comes out of nowhere, but is contextually driven.
-It is related to the situation at hand, but is not likely (sometimes not possible) to occur.
+It is usually related to the situation at hand, but is not likely (sometimes not possible) to occur.
 It is unpleasant and can be quite disturbing.

 Intrusive thoughts are what we call “ego-dystonic” which means that they are events that we do not want to occur.
 They go against our sense of self, our “ego.”
 This is the nature of the distress they cause.
 For example, “I don’t want to lose my beloved Blue Lovie, but I am aware of that possible (although unlikely) risk in my current context,” said no 3 year old, ever.